Our commercial director, Paul Sparkes, spoke to Charity Today about whether outdated on-premise finance software is holding not-for-profits back.

 Donor reports – to provide detailed feedback on how and where particular funds have been spent – can also take weeks to compile, yet typically less than two days with a charity-specific, modern-day cloud system.

-With cloud-native software, NFPs can control spend effectively and automatically through configurable workflows – improving the ability to audit approvals – and all documentation and backing evidence is stored on one centralised, digital system.
+With cloud-native software, Nonprofits can control spend effectively and automatically through configurable workflows – improving the ability to audit approvals – and all documentation and backing evidence is stored on one centralised, digital system.

 Suffering from a lack of visibility and integration